-If you purchase shares of our common stock in this initial public offering, you will experience immediate dilution of \$10.91 per share, based on the initial public offering price of \$9.50 per share.
-You will be diluted because the initial public offering price is greater than the pro forma as adjusted net tangible book value per share of our common stock, after giving effect to the conversion of restricted nonvoting common stock to common stock and this offering.
+If you purchase shares of our common stock in this initial public offering, you will experience immediate dilution of \$ per share, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range on the cover page of this prospectus.
+You will be diluted because the assumed initial public offering price is greater than the pro forma as adjusted net tangible book value per share of our common stock, after giving effect to the conversion of restricted nonvoting common stock to common stock and this offering.
 You will experience additional dilution upon the grant or payment of awards in shares of our common stock, which have been, and continue to be, granted under our 2013 Performance Incentive Plan.